dustinpfister/blog_posts/_posts/js-array.md

 ### 9.1 - The array find method

 There is the array find method that can be used to find a single element in an array that meets a condition of some kind given with a function.
+This works by applying the callback for each element starting from index 0 forward to the end of the array.
+In the event that the function that is given to the find method returns true for a given element, that element value will then be the returned value from the call of array kind.

 ```js
 // and array of numbers